TeunK/Java-TicketMap/README.md

 For this reason, the method in example 1 sounds more realistic.
 ```

 ##Building

-Make sure [Maven](http://maven.apache.org/install.html) is installed on your device and run the following command:
+Make sure [Maven](http://maven.apache.org/install.html) is installed on your device and run the following command inside the project folder:

 > $ mvn package

-This should create an executable jar file inside the `target` folder
+This should create an executable jar file inside the `\target` directory

 ##Execution

 To execute the jar file, run the following command from the project folder:

 > $ java -jar target/viagogo-1.0-SNAPSHOT.jar

 ##Tests